The old life is gone; a new life burgeons! Look at it! II Corinthians 5:17b (The Msg)

 Wait, what?
 Aside from the fact that the face and hair now show signs of age since that memorable day, I have to wonder, is there a noticeable difference in the ‘after’? a difference that’s measurable and visible, yet eternally significant?

 What were my hands doing before?
-What are they doing now?

 What was my countenance before?
 What is it now?